-The Group Accounting Department reviews the key judgments, estimates, valuations and forecasts to identify critical accounting policies that require the use of estimates and value judgments.
+The Corporate Finance Policy & Reporting Department reviews the key judgments, estimates, valuations and forecasts to identify critical accounting policies that require the use of estimates and value judgments.
 The most relevant are dealt with by the Audit and Risk Committee.
 Senior management determines the presentation format of the financial statements prior to approval by the Board.
+In this regard, the Consolidated Financial Statements of the AmRest Group contain full disclosure on all material areas of uncertainty in relation to the use of judgment, estimates made and the criteria followed in the assessment of such matters.